matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

 ## Acknowledgements

 I want to add that much of my adventures with MSBuild are only of good nature and happy endings because my friend [Martin Ullrich](https://twitter.com/dasmulli) is such an **MSBuild wizard**.
 If you don't follow him yet, you really should.
-And sorry Martin for sending more MSBuild enthusiasts your way! 🤗
+Sorry Martin for sending more MSBuild enthusiasts your way! 🤗